harness/developer-hub/docs/internal-developer-portal/flows/flows-input.md

 The parameters section includes `age` as an integer and `items` as an array.
 Each item in the array can contain either a `foo` or `bar` property, utilizing `anyOf`.

 2. **Identification Methods**
-The template allows for two methods of identification using `anyOf`.
+The Workflow allows for two methods of identification using `anyOf`.
 Users can provide either:

 - A first name and last name (defaulting `firstName` to "Chuck"), or
 - An ID code.